University of Leicester Engineering Building: Design

+Refurbishment

+By 2013 the deterioration of the glazed facades in the Workshop blocks and low rise Block had got to a position that something had to be done; refurbishment of the facade, structure and associated building systems was now essential.
+Clearly the challenges around a necessary refurbishment were enormous.
+The building was at risk failing completely without a full fabric replacement, and it was always freezing cold in winter and unbearably hot in summer.
+The leaky single glazed steel framed glazing was replaced with English Heritage approval with aluminium framed double-glazed units.
+The internal HVAC systems had to be replaced almost like for like, but clever solutions were realised to turn the heating system (exposed pipe coils and ventilation fan units) into a changeover system with elevated chilled water in summer providing peak lop cooling.
+Work was undertaken by a large Contractor and Consultant supply chain working with the University of Leicester and English Heritage.
+The project was commenced in January 2016 and successfully completed by the end of 2017, saving the building's unique architecture for many generations to come.

 Recognition

 The Red Trilogy in general, and the Engineering Building in particular, are recognized as turning points in the development of postwar modern architecture.
 James Stirling went beyond the paradigm of pure functionalism.
 The Engineering Building's color and geometry are more decorative than the typical 1950s and 1960s brutalist architecture.
 The three buildings of the Red Trilogy were designed consecutively.
 The Leicester Engineering Building first, the Cambridge History Faculty second, the Oxford Florey Building third.
-Their successive designs illustrate James Stirlings way towards postmodernist architecture.
+Their successive designs illustrate James Stirling's way towards postmodernist architecture.
 The designs are progresisvely more playful and decorative.
 The Engineering Building represents Stirling's first step from brutalism towards postmodernism.
 Therefore, the building is regarded as one of the origins of postmodern architecture.
 At the same time, the Engineering Building als is praised as one of Britains high points of brutalist architecture.
 Elain Harwoods book Space, Hope, and Brutalism features a photo of the Engineering Building's workshop hall on its cover.
 The building is a protected heritage site with a Grade 2 listing.